 A therapist will ask you to do simple tasks while talking about the traumatic event.
 Tasks may include hand-tapping, following therapist's hand with your eyes, or listening to tones through headphones.
 This allows your brain to process the trauma in a different way.

 Other therapeutic options that may help include:

-- Stress inoculation therapy (SIT)—During this type of therapy you will be trained in relaxation techniques, positive reframing of negative thoughts, and assertive communication.
+- Stress inoculation therapy (SIT)—use relaxation techniques, positive reframing of negative thoughts, and assertive communication.

-- Family therapy—May improve relationships between family members, give family members support, and help family understand your PTSD challenges.
+- Family therapy—to help with relationships between family members, give family members support, and help family understand PTSD.

-- Mindfulness meditation—Paying attention to breathing and focusing on present experiences may help you manage stress.
+- Mindfulness meditation—focus on breathing and present experiences to manage stress.

 Anxiety and Depression Association of America https://adaa.org

 National Center for PTSD—US Department of Veterans Affairs https://www.ptsd.va.gov